CloudLabsAI-Azure/Cloud-Native-Application/labguide/gl3-prerequisite.md

 1. Click the **Next** button located in the bottom right corner of this lab guide to continue with the next exercise.

+## Summary

+In this exercise, you have deployed your containerized web application to AKS that contains, the namespace, service, and workload in Azure Kubernetes.
+Also, you have created a service to AKS and accessed the website using an external endpoint.
+Also, you have set up the secret of the key vault to access the MongoDB from AKS.

 ### Exercise 2: Migrate MongoDB to Cosmos DB using Azure Database Migration

 **Duration**: 90 Minutes